connorsoohoo/rl-environment-for-training-ml-researchers/README.md

 3. **Toughness of problem: With a speedup factor between 33 and 36, you can force the model to actually optimize for the last 5% of code improvements.
 Generally these foundation models can get the low hanging fruit of code optimizations, but to really eek out those last performance gains (which is important since ML training is so expensive), this requires teaching the model how to really choose the right approaches to quickly performance engineer their code.**

+4. **Set time to convergence:** With only 15 steps to convergence, and explicitly no prompting to let the agent know they only have a limited number of steps to converse with the model, agents who are able to achieve the final optimization with a smaller number of steps (i.e. without spinning their wheels) are rewarded.

 ### Things that the model could learn by completing this task.

-1. Identify bottlenecks
+1. Identify bottlenecks quickly without spinning wheels.
 2. Once low hanging fruit optimization is done, how to continue to identify bottlenecks
 3. Isolating different functions / sub-portions and experimenting with different routines to improve the problem, not just looking at it from a theory, code perspective.
 4. Not getting side tracked and staying focused on given a large-ish code volume, what are the highest bottlenecks.
-Can be tackled via profiling, or by creating several iterations of the same optimzied file.
+Can be tackled via profiling, or by creating several iterations of the same optimized file, but not getting stuck in infinite loops.
+This helps **improve the speed of the model to quickly arrive at solutions instead of spinning wheels**.

 ### Observed failure modes:
 1. Tries to completely rewrite `ComplexFeatureExtractor` or `ComplexNN` into something non-sensical and tries to cheat the system, instead of using proper profiling tools or optimizations.
 Only happens in rare cases, less than 1 in 10 times.